gregwhitaker/deepstream-rpc-example/README.md

 An example of using [Deepstream](https://deepstreamhub.com/) for microservices RPC.

+The example starts two microservices and registers them with the Deepstream server.
+The provided client app sends requests to each of the services.

 ## Prerequisites
 This example requires a running instance of the Deepstream server.